Pictured above: Away From Base Students with Midwifery Lecturer Machellee Kosiak

 "I try to support them through that, which can be hard.
 But it's like being their advocate and helping them to get to that big picture at the end, which is that their study will help to reduce the mortality rates for Indigenous babies, and help improve health outcomes for communities," she said.

 "It's about closing the gap.
-Indigenous life expectancy is 10 to 17 years less than for other Australians, and babies born to Aboriginal mothers die at more than twice the rate of other babies," Machellee said.
+Indigenous life expectancy is 10 to 17 years less than for other Australians, and babies born to Aboriginal mothers die at more than twice the rate of other babies."

 Last year, the Away from Base team were awarded an ACU Teaching Award for excellence in student engagement.
-Machellee believes the family-friendly community at ACU and the connections made though the Weemala Indigenous Higher Education Unit help students to stay engaged and to succeed.
+Machellee believes the family-friendly community at ACU helps to overcome the challenge of distance learning, and says connections made though the Weemala Indigenous Higher Education Unit help students to stay engaged and to succeed.

 "Also, if you come to ACU, you'll get me to nag you.
 You're really lucky!"
 Machellee laughs.

-Machellee says she is really proud of the students who persist through the challenges of distance learning while they complete exactly the same workload as any other student who is on campus.
+Machellee says she is really proud of the persistence and achievements of the Away from Base students, who complete exactly the same workload as any on-campus student.

-One of the highlights of her career was seeing Away From Base student Cherisse Buzzacott win a scholarship to assist with her studies.
-Cherisse is now a practicing midwife and just last weekend she was also presented with a prestigious NT Young Achievers Award for her accomplishments.
+A highlight of her career was seeing Away From Base student Cherisse Buzzacott win a scholarship to assist with her studies.
+Cherisse is now a practicing midwife and last weekend she was a presented with a prestigious NT Young Achievers Award for her accomplishments.

 Machellee says although there is a long way to go to improve health outcomes for Indigenous Australians, a lot has changed since the days when she was a student and Indigenous health was not even discussed.